-- The boiler is designed so that all control wiring is external to the boiler. - Heating control signal inputs must the 230VAC "switched live" type unless 2. using a Keston Room Controller (see below) or 0-10VDC input. - The system pump must also be wired back to the boiler to enable the 3. boiler to provide pump overrun and pump exercise function.
+- 1. The boiler is designed so that all control wiring is external to the boiler. - 2.
+Heating control signal inputs must the 230VAC "switched live" type unless using a Keston Room Controller (see below)

 3.4.2.1 Enhanced Control Options